 - 4.1.
 The average of the deductions for every exercise and transition is deducted from the maximum score of 10. - 4.2.
 Deductions for falls are deducted from the Performance Score at the end (not averaged). - 4.3.
 For scoring criteria refer to the VASA Guidelines. - 5.
-Scoring of The Degree of Difficulty for D Grade and 2\ Child/Junior Walk Pas-de- Deux Competitions - 5.1 Only the 10 most difficult exercises are scored. and degree of difficulty scores. are as follows:
+The Degree of Difficulty for D Grade and 2\ Child/Junior Walk Pas-de-Deux Competitions - 5.1 Only the 10 most difficult exercises are scored. - 6.
+The Degree of Difficulty for 3\ Senior Pas-de-Deux Competition - 6.1 Only the 13 most difficult exercises are scored. - 6.2.
+See VASA Guidelines for further scoring criteria. - 7.
+The Artistic Score - 7.1 The max score is 10.
+Decimals are allowed.
+Artistic scoring in the Free Test is in 2 parts, the structure and choreography of the freestyle exercises. - 7.2 The artistic score of the freestyle should combine exercises and transitions into a presentation with an interesting beginning, several high points and an interesting ending.
+The progressive development of an exercise or block of exercises out of one phase and into another contributes to the artistic value.